 Annual Local Facade Grant

-As we enter our 23rd year as a Nationally Accredited Main Street Community, we would like to continue one of our most successful programs.
+As we enter our 24th year as a Nationally Accredited Main Street Community, we would like to continue one of our most successful programs.
 We are delighted to once again announce that the Main Street Board of Directors has allocated $4,000.00 for a Local Facade Grant Program for business owners within the Main Street District.
-Please click the button below to open the 2021 Local Facade Grant Application.
+Please click the button below to open the 2022 Local Facade Grant Application.
+Please note that these funds will not be able to be reimbursed until the 2022 calendar year.

 Historic Revitalization Subgrant Program (HRSP)